 Purpose

 These guidelines are intended to inform all users about the selection of materials by the Library.
-The Library builds a collection of relevant resources to meet the current needs of the University community within the finite and fluctuating nature of our fiscal resources.
+The Library strives to build a collection of excellent resources that balances the needs of the University community with the finite and fluctuating nature of our fiscal resources.

 Scope

 These guidelines apply to all materials owned by and housed in the Library, and electronic resources to which the Library subscribes/provides access.
-It covers all formats (print, electronic, microform, and audio-visual) in the collections of the Brock University Library, including the Map, Data, & GIS Library and Archives & Special Collections.
+It covers all formats (print, electronic, microform, and audio-visual) in the collections of the James A. Gibson Library, the Map, Data, & GIS Library, Archives & Special Collections, and the Burlington campus.

 Donations